Marc Márquez: 2015: Controversy

-Márquez was the obvious favorite to win the championship in 2015, but it soon became clear that he was struggling to feel comfortable on that year's bike, leading to a string of crashes and retirements.
-Márquez kicked off the season slowly, recording a fifth-place finish in Qatar after a mistake at Turn 1 dropped him to the back of the field.
-He then won the second race of the season in Texas, his third successive triumph at the Circuit of the Americas.

-In Argentina, Márquez started from pole position, and at one point was leading the race by four seconds.
-However, Rossi began to close the gap, and on lap 22 caught up to Márquez.
+Márquez was the favorite to win the championship for the 2015 season, but he struggled to feel comfortable on that year's bike, leading to a string of crashes and retirements.
+Márquez began the season with a fifth-place finish in Qatar after a mistake at Turn 1 dropped him to the back of the field.
+He then won in Texas, his third successive triumph at the Circuit of the Americas.
+In Argentina, Márquez started from pole, and at one point led the race by four seconds.
+However, Rossi caught up to Márquez on lap 22.
 The two riders made contact at Turn 5 with two laps remaining, and Márquez crashed out of the race to record his first non-finish since the 2014 Australian Grand Prix.

-Márquez finished second behind Lorenzo in Spain, despite riding with a finger fractured by a dirt-track accident a week before the race.
-In France, he took his third pole position of the season, but dropped down to seventh place at the start.
-He overtook Cal Crutchlow, and then found himself in a hard battle for fourth place with Bradley Smith and Andrea Iannone on lap 22.
-Márquez eventually finished in fourth place, ahead of Iannone.
-He crashed out of the races at both Italy and Catalunya, unable to find the safe limit of his bike.
-In Assen, Márquez and Rossi ended up in another controversial battle.
-On the final lap, the two riders made contact at the final chicane, causing Rossi to cut across the gravel trap; he claimed victory and Márquez returned to the podium in second place.
+Márquez finished second behind Lorenzo in Spain, despite riding with a finger fractured by a dirt-track accident.
+In France, he took his third pole position of the season, but dropped down to seventh place at the start and finished in fourth.
+He crashed out of the races in both Italy and Catalonia, unable to find the safe limit of his bike.
+In Assen, Márquez was involved in another controversial battle with Rossi.
+On the final lap, they made contact at the final chicane, causing Rossi to cut across the gravel trap; he claimed victory and Márquez returned to the podium in second place.